margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Purpose of Studying History ##
 The purpose of studying history and the humanities is to learn to become a moral and spiritually upright individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.

-## An Aerial View ##
-The moment of death and wanting to escape.
-Thought lifts up.
-Thought lifts up and flys freely up above.
-Angels lift the thoughts up.
-The inner sight lifts into the sky.
-It feels like flying mentally above and seeing the whole city, all the mountains, all the clouds.
-Everything can be seen from a birds-eye view.
-Inner freedom, freedom from the entrapment of the physicality.
-Living fully inwardly in the sky like a bird mentally.

-## Bricks ##
-Day by day
-brick by brick
-stone by stone
-this house is being built.
-The ground is laid.
-The space is new and fresh.
-The light shines through the windows.

-Act by act
-Greeting by greeting
-Morning by morning
-this day is alive.
-The town is moving.
-The neighborhood is vivid.
-The sun shines down with heat.

-Meeting by meeting
-Outing by outing
-setting by setting
-this day is done.
-The home is at peace.
-The greenery spreads on the fence.
-The lights are dimmed.
-The time is there for rest.
-The darkness draws near.

 ## Tennessee and Nashville ##
 Tennessee used to be the west, and the state of the frontier, not just the south.